honeytrap/honeytrap-docs/docs/home/contribute/write-new-topic.md

   <tr>
     <td>Tutorial</td>
-    <td>A tutorial page shows how to accomplish a goal that ties together several Honeytrap features.
+    <td>A tutorial page shows how to accomplish a goal that ties together several HoneyTrap features.
 A tutorial might provide several sequences of steps that readers can actually do as they read the page.
 Or it might provide explanations of related pieces of code.
 For example, a tutorial could provide a walkthrough of a code sample.
-A tutorial can include brief explanations of the Honeytrap features that are being tied togeter, but should link to related concept topics for deep explanations of individual features.
+A tutorial can include brief explanations of the HoneyTrap features that are being tied togeter, but should link to related concept topics for deep explanations of individual features.
 A good example for this is the <a href="/docs/getting-started/">Getting Started</a> page.</td>
   </tr>

   <tr>
     <td>Concept</td>
-    <td>A concept page explains some aspect of Honeytrap.
-For example, a concept page might describe the Honeytrap Listeners and explain the role it plays as part of the Honeytrap Agent as it is configured, implemented, and tested.
+    <td>A concept page explains some aspect of HoneyTrap.
+For example, a concept page might describe the HoneyTrap Listeners and explain the role it plays as part of the HoneyTrap Agent as it is configured, implemented, and tested.
 Typically, concept pages don't include sequences of steps, but instead provide links to tasks or tutorials.
-For an example of a concept topic, see the <a href="/docs/concepts/overview/what-is-honeytrap/">What is Honeytrap</a> page.</td>
+For an example of a concept topic, see the <a href="/docs/concepts/overview/what-is-honeytrap/">What is HoneyTrap</a> page.</td>
   </tr>

 </table>